Crazy-White/exstore/README.md

 # Listore

-Store some data line by line
+Store some data as a list.
 Using this library, it is recommended that you store something that could be stringified.

 ### new Listore([keyName ,types, isUnique], [...], ...)